uzzambutt/NorthernPay/README.md

 ## 📖 Overview

-This repository hosts the verified Solidity source code for the **NorthernPay** smart contract deployed on the Polygon blockchain.
+This repository hosts the verified Solidity source code for the **NorthernPay™️** smart contract deployed on the Polygon blockchain.

 The purpose of this repository is to:
 - Preserve a copy of the **verified source** of the deployed contract.